Code-Institute-Submissions/the-monkees-7/README.md

 6. On the Event Bookings page the user can also read reviews from previous customers, where a star rating is also displayed for 3 headings: "Live Performance", "Audience Interaction", "Value"

 7. The Merchandise page allows fans to browse through various items to buy, such as Albums, Singles, Clothing and Accessories.
-    The website displays the items through the use of a reusable grid, that additional items can easily be added to.
+    The website displays the items through the use of a reusable grid, so that additional items can easily be added to it.
     It is planned to have a link on each item image which would add the item to the user's basket, this has not yet been implemented.

 ### Existing Features
 - Latest Music - this section allows the user to scroll through a selected list of singles on the Home page and play any of these through the use of an audio bar.
 - Band Pictures Border Image - A border image was used to customise and define each picture in the album.
-- Albums CSS Grid Layout - Each new album can be easily added to the Albums page through the use of a simple CSS Grid layout.
+- Albums CSS Grid Layout - Each new album can easily be added to the Albums page through the use of a simple CSS Grid layout.
 Grid areas are formatted to suit the layout of device used to view the page.
 - Videos CSS Grid - This page also makes use of the CSS Grid Layout, and allows for more videos to be added using the simple structure.
 - 'Other' Event Type Modal Box - The form on the Event Bookings page provides a text input box to enter another event type.
 If the 'Other' radio option is selected by the user, then a modal box will display a message prompting the user to complete the text box.
 - Star Ratings - The reviews section on the Event Bookings page provides a simple and eye-catching layout for potential customers looking to get feedback from others who have already booked or attended a previous event.
-- Merchandise CSS Grid - A simple grid modal was used to display the collection of merchandise available to buy.
-This allows for easy inclusion of additional items.
+- Merchandise CSS Grid - A simple grid model was used to display the collection of merchandise available to buy, which allows for easy inclusion of additional items.

 ### Features Left to Implement
-- Merchandise - This page can updated to include a wider range of products, some more categories can also be added conveniently through the reuse of predefined sub-headings and shopping grid layout.
+- Merchandise - This page can updated to include a wider range of products, in addition some more categories can also be added conveniently through the reuse of predefined sub-headings and shopping grid layout.
 It can be further enhanced by adding a link to allow the user to add the item to their basket by simply clicking on the item image.

 ## Technologies Used